BaoPham92/js-intro/readme.md

 Barriers to entry for learning Javascript are very low.
 No additional software required to run it.
 Just a text editor and a browser.
 - You can even run it directly in the browser via its Javascript console.
-- Ex.
-Hide images on the GA website.
+- Ex. hide images on the GA website.

 Javascript is supported by all web browsers.
 - [Some browsers](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Browser_support_for_JavaScript_APIs) support more features than others